 Also the equations generated using RPN are easily countable. e.g. it is easily algorithmically possible to write a program for every possible RPN equation with constraints. ( an example of constraints are only numbers between 0 and 5 are allowed & only the + & * operators are allowed * being the multiplication operator.

-One of the thing I've had no success with fundamental is finding a formula for the nth prime, primality testing & pulling out the smallest or largest factor from a very big number in order to crack RSA.
+One of the thing I've had no success with fundamental is finding a formula for the nth prime, primality testing & pulling out the smallest or largest factor from a very big number.

 Fundamental is a step towards automatic algorithm generation.
 I am very proud of Fundamental & have great hopes for it, it's by far my best idea to date,